-3 years 3 years

-Office equipment Furniture and fittings -
+Equipment - 3 years Furniture and fittings - 3 years

 Fully depreciated property and equipment are retained in the financial statements until they are no longer in use and no further charge for depreciation is made in respect of these assets.

 Where there is impairment in the carrying amount of property and equipment, a provision is made to write down the assets to their estimated recoverable amount based on current market value.
 If, in subsequent periods, circumstances and events that led to the provision for impairment in value cease to exist, a write-back up to the full provision may be made, net of depreciation which would have been charged had the provision not been made.